tayjenk/algo-practice/README.md

 ## Background
 This repository comprises algorithm challenges and practice solutions, broken down into my own language in order to create a deeper understanding of algorithmic structure and problem-solving.

 All coding solutions are written in JavaScript.
+Unit testing using Mocha/Chai along with nyc npm package for test coverage.

 ## Challenges